Explore Northeastern – Information Session & Campus Tour

-Hosted by academic advisers, co-op faculty, and students, the D’Amore-McKim School of Business offers special presentations for prospective students interested in pursing a degree in Business Administration or International Business.
+Hosted by academic advisers, co-op faculty, and students, the D’Amore-McKim School of Business offers special presentations for prospective students interested in pursuing a degree in Business Administration or International Business.
 Participants will have the opportunity to hear about the different academic concentrations, co-op opportunities, and first-hand experiences of Northeastern students majoring in Business.

 College of Computer and Information Science

 Co-op faculty and academic advisers from the College of Computer and Information Science invite you to join them for CCIS Mondays.
 This one-hour presentation is designed for you to learn more about the curriculum as well as unique combined majors, co-op opportunities, and success stories of recent graduates.
 You will have the opportunity to ask questions and find out more about the programs CCIS has to offer.
 Following the presentation, participants are invited on a short student-led tour of the college.

-College of Computer and Information Science Information Sessions are offered in the Admissions Visitor Center most Mondays throughout the year.
+College of Computer and Information Science Information Sessions is offered in the Admissions Visitor Center each Monday with the exception of May 25.

 College of Engineering

 Prospective students are invited to attend Engineering Wednesdays, a weekly specialty presentation for students interested in engineering hosted by members of the College of Engineering’s Dean’s Office.
 This presentation is an opportunity to learn about academic programs, cooperative education, and support services offered to engineering students at Northeastern.
-Following the one-hour presentation, visitors will be invited to participate in 90-minute tour of the engineering research labs.
+Following the one-hour presentation, students will be invited to participate in 90-minute tour of the engineering research labs.